mslinn/sbt-ethereum-docs/docs/tasks.md

 ## `eth` Tasks and Settings

 ### `ethAbiForget`
-This task removes an ABI definition that was added to the sbt-ethereum database via ethAbiMemorize.
+This task removes an ABI definition that was added to the `sbt-ethereum` database via [ethAbiMemorize](#ethabimemorize).
 Sample usage:
 ```tut
 1 + 1
 ```

 ### `ethAbiList`
 This task lists the addresses for which ABI definitions have been memorized.
-(Does not include our own deployed compilations, see 'ethCompilationsList').
+Does not include our own deployed compilations, see [ethCompilationsList](#ethcompilationslist).
 Sample usage:
 ```tut
 1 + 1
 ```

 ### `ethAbiMemorize`
-This task prompts for an ABI definition for a contract and inserts it into the sbt-ethereum database.
+This task prompts for an ABI definition for a contract and inserts it into the `sbt-ethereum` database.
 Sample usage:
 ```tut
 1 + 1
 ```

 ### `ethAliasDrop`
-This task drops an alias for an ethereum address from the sbt-ethereum repository database.
+This task drops an alias for an ethereum address from the `sbt-ethereum` repository database.
 Sample usage:
 ```tut
 1 + 1